-A couple days later, I shook out my bag to make sure I did not forget anything in it.
-I took it to UPS, shipped it off for return and quickly received a new bag from Amazon.
-By now, you've probably figured out where this story is going.
+A couple of days later, I shook out my bag to make sure I did not forget anything in it.
+I took it to UPS, shipped it off for return, and quickly received a new bag from Amazon.
+By now, you’ve probably figured out where this story is going.

 I had been part of planning an epic award booking to Mexico.
 Derrick and I had each booked a night in a three bedroom penthouse at The Thompson in Cabo.
 We also had a couple nights planned at the Waldorf Astoria, which gets amazing reviews.

 Leading up to the trip, I decided to apply for global entry as well.
 I figured I could do my interview coming back into the country if I did get approved.
 I went to grab my passport from where I normally keep it.
 Nothing.
 Remembering my new bag, I went there only to realize that I returned the first bag and this was a new one.
 My heart sank.
 I was sick to my stomach.

 It seemed like an easy fix.
 I had the tracking information, and the bag had not arrived at the Las Vegas return warehouse.
 I began a chat and told them the package was arriving tonight.
 Finally, I explained I needed the bag back.
 I figured they could simply pull it and send it back.